kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-01-cannot-connect-to-service/apix-01-03-404-not-found.md

     kubectl get pods -n kyma-system -l app.kubernetes.io/name=oathkeeper -o jsonpath='{.items[*].metadata.name}'
     ```

-2. Fetch the access Rules from every Oathkeeper Pod and save them to a file:
+2. Fetch the Access Rules from every Oathkeeper Pod and save them to a file:

     ```bash
    kubectl cp -n kyma-system -c oathkeeper "{POD_NAME}":etc/rules/access-rules.json "access-rules.{POD_NAME}.json"
    ```

 3. If you have more than one instance of Oathkeeper, compare whether the files contain the same Rules.
-Oathkeeper stores Rules as JSON files, so you might want to use [jd](https://github.com/josephburnett/jd) to automate the comparison:
+Because Oathkeeper stores Rules as JSON files, you can use [jd](https://github.com/josephburnett/jd) to automate the comparison:

     ```bash
    jd -set {FIRST_FILE} {SECOND_FILE}